-Of historical national interest is the part of Charles II’s escape route after his defeat at the Battle of Worcester on the 3rd of September 1651.
+Of national historical interest is the part of Charles II’s escape route after his defeat at the Battle of Worcester on the 3rd of September 1651.
 Of local interest is the 11 1/2 mile route from Boscobel to Moseley Old Hall which passed through Bilbrook.

 Following the defeat of the Royalist forces and the end of the First Civil War, leading to the execution of Charles the First on 30th January 1949, his wife Queen Henrietta Maria returned to her native France, along with their eldest son who became Charles the Second.
 Charles returned to Scotland in 1650 in order to raise an army and was crowned King of Scotland on 1st January 1651.
 In August 1651 Charles returned to England with his army to try and regain the throne from the Parliamentarians, led by Oliver Cromwell.